-**Due to the COVID-19 pandemic, the MGCC office is currently closed.
-This means that the BPI certified bags we typically give out from our office are not available for the time being.
-You may pick up bags from the County sites, or purchase BPI-certified compostable bags from a store like Ace, Home Depot, or Target.**
+The MGCC office is still currently closed to the public.
+However, you can pick up BPI certified bags outside our office door.
+You may also pick up bags from the County sites, or purchase BPI-certified compostable bags from a store like Ace, Home Depot, or Target.

 Interested in reducing the amount of waste you toss into your trash can, minimizing your environmental impact, or saving money on your trash bill?
 Join today and start bringing your compostable organic waste, meat, dairy, bones, and non-recyclable paper to the Macalester-Groveland Organics Recycling Drop-off Site.